Orange-eat97/tp/docs/UserGuide.md

 ---

-CareLink helps Non-Governmental Organisations (NGOs) deliver social assistance efficiently by connecting beneficiaries to social workers as quickly as possible. 🤝
+CareLink helps Non-Governmental Organisations (NGOs) deliver social assistance efficiently by connecting beneficiaries to volunteers as quickly as possible. 🤝

-NGOs often serve a large number of beneficiaries with a limited pool of social workers, making it challenging to respond promptly to those in need.
+NGOs often serve a large number of beneficiaries with a limited pool of volunteers, making it challenging to respond promptly to those in need.

 By consolidating beneficiary and worker data into a single, streamlined system 📚, CareLink enables dispatchers to:

-* 📝 create and update records for beneficiaries and social workers
+* 📝 create and update records for beneficiaries and volunteers
 * 🔍 access information quickly using **optimized find and sort commands**
-* 📍 automatically identify the **closest available social worker**
+* 📍 automatically identify the **closest available volunteer**
 * 📈 reduce errors and delays caused by manual lookups or outdated records

-In short, CareLink helps dispatchers quickly access and update beneficiary and social worker records. 💙
+In short, CareLink helps dispatchers quickly access and update beneficiary and volunteer records. 💙

 ## Table of Contents